ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 **Note**:
 - GNU compiler collection (GCC) is a collection of compilers for programming such as C++, C, Objective-C, Java, and Fortran.
 The GNU provide the optimising compiler for C++ which is known as g++.
 GCC release is from a free software foundation operated through the command line.
 - g++ compiler builds the object code from source code, and it does not generate any intermediate C version of the program. - g++ is a complete compiler, but GCC requires the help of g++.
 G++ runs on a variety of processor, and you can find full documentation under Emacs.
 Read more at: https://www.freelancinggig.com/blog/2017/11/10/difference-gcc-g/
-- 'Make' introduces a separate file of "rules", that describes how to go from source code to finished program.
+- 'make' is a tool to help build programs.
+It introduces a separate file of "rules", that describes how to go from source code to finished program.
 It then interprets this file, figures out what needs to be compiled, and calls gcc for you.
 - If you want updated version of gcc & g++ to be installed on your system, run:
 ```
 sudo apt install software-properties-common